- ART

 - Schoolwide Guidelines are posted and reviewed regularly.
 Students and Adults strive To Be: Respectful, Responsible, Inclusive and Problem Solvers

-When issues arise, classroom teachers as well as principal Melissa Daymond are available to meet with parents and families.
+When issues arise, classroom teachers as well as principal Amy Fry are available to meet with parents and families.
 Please feel free to pick up the phone and give us a call.

 STUDENT STUDY TEAM (SST)